Empower your business success with our Large Language model-driven solutions for IP, innovation management and research!

 Empathetic technology is pushing its limits into our daily lives with companies thriving to provide better human-machine interactions that take into account the emotional or empathetic context of a user.
 Affectiva’s Emotion API, IBM’s Watson Tone Analyzer, Empath’s Vocal Emotion Recognition API are a few such products that offer emotion recognition by analyzing speech para-linguistics, tone and other characteristics of the speaker.

 A look at recent patent filings from some major companies hints at the upcoming emotionally intelligent assistants.
 Patent US 10,096,319 filed by Amazon hints at adding emotional capability into Alexa.
 According to the patent, the system would be able to determine the voice-based physical and emotional characteristics of the speaker and thereby present emotionally relevant content to the user.

 Similarly, a patent filed by Google US2014280296A1, mentions a system to provide helpful information based on emotion detection of the user of a device.
 The system detects the emotion of the user while interacting with the device and provides further assistance based on the recognized emotions.
 Another patent by Google US20160260135A1 mentions selecting at least one content item that is relevant to the user based on his mood.
 These patents can be a hint at Google trying to implement similar technology in its virtual assistant.

 Another patent US20170123825A1 filed by Microsoft hints at incorporating Emotionally Connected Responses in its virtual assistant Cortana.

-Huawei also plans to add emotion sensing capability to its virtual assistant.
+Huawei also plans to add the emotion-sensing capability to its virtual assistant.
 The aim is to develop the assistant to drive more emotionally relevant conversations.

 Following are some potential use cases of virtual assistants that are driven by emotional intelligence:

-Further, it would be interesting to see what other changes these emotionally intelligent chatbots can bring in our lives.
+Further, it would be interesting to see what other changes these emotionally intelligent chatbots can bring to our lives.